aravinthrk18/Machine-learning-practice/README.md

-Project Summary
+Student Pass/Fail Prediction using Machine Learning Project Overview

-This project demonstrates an end-to-end Machine Learning workflow for predicting student pass/fail outcomes based on academic indicators such as study hours, attendance percentage, and internal assessment scores.
-The model is trained using Logistic Regression and deployed through a Streamlit-based web application to enable real-time predictions.
+This project demonstrates an end-to-end Machine Learning pipeline for predicting whether a student will Pass or Fail based on academic indicators such as study hours, attendance percentage, and internal assessment scores.

-Key Features
+The trained Logistic Regression model is deployed through a Streamlit web application to enable real-time predictions.

+Problem Statement

+Educational institutions often need early insights into student performance to provide timely academic support.
+This project aims to build a predictive system that estimates student pass/fail outcomes using historical academic data.

+Solution Approach

 Data preprocessing and feature selection using Pandas

-Classification model training using Scikit-learn
+Model training using Logistic Regression (Scikit-learn)

-Model performance evaluation using accuracy metrics
+Model evaluation using accuracy metrics

 Model persistence using Joblib

+Deployment of prediction interface using Streamlit

+Features

+Predicts student performance based on input academic metrics

-Interactive web interface for user input and prediction (Streamlit)
+Interactive web interface for real-time prediction

-Cloud deployment for public access
+End-to-end ML workflow implementation

+Cloud-deployed application accessible online

 Technology Stack